Saïd Business School: MBA

-Saïd Business School offers a one-year full-time Master of Business Administration degree, which enrolls approximately 320 students per year.
-In the 2018–2019 class of 315 students, 61% were male and 39% were female with 62 nationalities represented and averaged 5 years of work experience.
-The MBA programme was updated for the 2014/15 academic year Under the Oxford Space Initiative, students in the MBA programme have the ability to explore the emerging global space economy.
+Saïd Business School offers a one-year full-time Master of Business Administration degree, which enrolls approximately 332 students per year.
+In the 2025–2026 class of 332 students, 48% are female with 63 nationalities represented and averaged 5 years of work experience.
+Admissions standards are high, with an average Graduate Management Admission Test score of 690.
+The MBA programme was updated for the 2014/15 academic year.
+Under the Oxford Space Initiative, students in the MBA programme have the ability to explore the emerging global space economy.

-EMBA
+Executive MBA

-Saïd Business School also offers a 22 month or 24 month part-time 'Executive Master of Business Administration' degree designed for people with more than 5 years' management experience.
+Saïd Business School also offers a 22-month or 2-year part-time Executive Master of Business Administration degree designed for people with more than 5 years' management experience.
 The Oxford EMBA is studied through 16 week-long modules largely taught in Oxford, but with at least two conducted in key international markets.
-As of 2016, the programme ran two iterations per year, with new cohorts starting in both January and September.
-There were 61 students in September 2022 class, from 33 different nationalities and 41% of which are women.
+The programme runs two iterations per year, with new cohorts starting in both September and January.
+There are 65–70 students in September 2025 class, from 38 different nationalities and 38% of which are women.
 There are several scholarships for women available each year for outstanding candidates.